 During and after Pennsic, I made a few passes at a chorus, envisioning a song that would explain the importance of “holding the door open” for people who are not always the primary focus of the SCA’s vision.
 It was slow going, because it became obvious very quickly that a political lecture in song form was unlikely to achieve what I was after.
 The risk was a piece that would be tedious and off-putting.
 And a friend of mine, when I mentioned the idea, said that the difficulty was that it sounded like I needed to write five songs to express the complicated things going through my mind–grief over the loss of ideals, a call to battle on behalf of justice, sharing the perspectives of marginalized people, and so on.
 I put it back in the drawer and began my preparations for the Royal Bardic competition the following winter.

 In the fall of 2019, I decided to try writing two new pieces, in the hopes that one or both of them could be performed at the Bardic competition.
+(One would be shelved, and become “Her Garden Grows” nearly a year later.)
 I wanted one of them to be the inclusion piece, and started quietly messaging people in my extended circles who had lived experience as members of marginalized groups in the SCA, or who had experience of sex and gender power imbalances, to see if they would be willing to provide feedback on the song when I had a draft ready.
 I got enough responses that to feel comfortable proceeding, knowing I would get authentic perspectives to validate that the resulting piece satisfied those I wanted to represent.

 Around November, I began to pull together ideas and characters for a narrative piece based on the Arthur legend.
 I had read through most of Malory’s Morte d’Arthur a year earlier to prepare “Take a Chance on Me, Pendragon Edition”, the last of my ABBA fiks, so I was more familiar with the characters and events, as well as some of the evolution of these stories during the medieval period.
 I had long been fascinated with some of the secondary characters in the saga, particularly Gawain and Gareth, the oldest and youngest of Arthur’s nephews the Orkneys, from T. H. White’s portrayal of them in The Once and Future King.
 These two characters are not necessarily well known to modern audiences only familiar with movies about Arthur from the last few years, but they’re actually pivotal to the fall of Camelot in the medieval stories.
 I spoke of the idea with Toki and Peregrine, and they were intrigued to see where it would take me.